Automattic/vip-cli/README.md

+# VIP-CLI

-VIP-CLI is your tool for interacting with and managing your VIP applications.
+VIP-CLI is a tool for interacting with and managing your VIP applications.

 ## Getting started